zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 She says, “The sales contract,” the agreement to se ll the business, “has a non- compete clause.”
 A “clause” (clause) in a contract is a section or part of a contract or agreement.
 “To compete” (compete) means  to go up against someone for the same clients or the same customers.
 If you have a “non- compete clause,” that’s an agreement where you say you will not start a similar business or try to take business away from the pers on you are selling your business to.

-So, if I own a donut shop, and I sell the donut sho p to someone with a non- compete clause in the contract, I am agreeing not t o open up another donut shop a mile away that would then take business away from  the original donut shop.
+So, if I own a donut shop, and I sell the donut sho p to someone with a non- compete clause in the contract, I am agreeing not to open up another donut shop a mile away that would then take business away from  the original donut shop.
 (That’s making me hungry, talking about donuts, fra nkly.)
 Robin says, “That’s only fair,” meaning that would be the fair and just  way to do it.
 Andy says, “I guess,” meaning okay, I agree.
 “What are you going to do now?”

 Robin says, “I’m not sure yet.
 With the proceeds of  the sale, I might try my hand at something entirely different.”
 The “proceeds (pr oceeds) of a sale” are the profits, the money that you get from selling someth ing.
 If you sell your car for a thousand dollars, the proceeds of the sale are a th ousand dollars.
 “To try your hand (hand) at” something means to attempt to do so mething for the first time, not knowing whether you will be successful or not.
 If you have never played tennis and you say, “I’m going to try my hand at te nnis,” you mean you are going to play tennis for the first time.